Jean Ker, Countess of Roxburghe: England

-In 1603, on the accession of James VI of Scotland to the throne of England (as James I), she accompanied Anne of Denmark to Stirling Castle to take custody of her son, Prince Henry, and then to London.
 Drummond bought linen for the Queen's costume and lace for her ruffs in England.
-When the court was at Winchester in September 1603 the queen ordered fabrics for new clothes for Drummond and other women who had made the journey from Scotland, including Anne Livingstone, Margaret Stewart, and Margaret Hartsyde.
-In the years before her marriage, Anna of Denmark also gave her gifts of her old clothes.
+The court travelled to Winchester in September 1603 to avoid the plague in London, and the queen ordered fabrics for new clothes for Drummond and other women who had made the journey from Scotland, including Anne Livingstone, Margaret Stewart, and Margaret Hartsyde.
+In the years before her marriage, Anna of Denmark also gave Drummond gifts of her old clothes.

 In November 1603 the Spanish ambassador, the Count of Villamediana, invited the Duke of Lennox and the Earl of Mar to dinner.
 According to Arbella Stuart, he asked them "to bring the Scottish ladies for he was desirous to see some natural beauties."
 These included "my Cousin Drummond" and Anna Hay with Elizabeth Carey, and they were given presents of gold chains and Spanish leather gloves.

-Jean Drummond and Anna Hay, later Countess of Winton, as important members of the queen's household had footmen attendants allocated to them, Andrew Robinson and George Baron.
+Jean Drummond and Anna Hay, later Countess of Winton, as important members of the queen's household were allocated two footmen to attend them, Andrew Robinson and George Baron.
 Robinson was later replaced by Andrew Drummond, probably a relation of Jean.

 The Privy Council suggested economies in the royal households by reducing the amount of food allowed in October 1605.
 Food allowances were assigned to individual members of the household in "messes" and "dishes".
 Jean Drummond's allowance was a "diet of 7 dishes" and this might be reduced to a "chamber mess of two" which the other ladies at court received.
 Evidently Drummond enjoyed special favour and had a number of servants and followers.

-In 1607, a marriage between her and Archibald Campbell, 7th Earl of Argyll was discussed.
+Ottaviano Lotti, a diplomat from Florence, wrote to John Florio (a groom of Anne of Denmark's household) for help to buy hunting dogs to present to Anne of Denmark, in the mean time keeping the gift a secret from Jean Drummond.
+In 1607, a marriage between Drummond and Archibald Campbell, 7th Earl of Argyll was discussed.
 She corresponded with her cousin Duncan Campbell of Glenorchy about the proposals, expressing some reluctance to be the earl's second wife, "I do not esteem the place of a second wife so much, his estate being as it is".
 The plans were abandoned.
-In May 1608 she wrote to the king's advocate in Scotland Thomas Hamilton about the queen's business and the case of the queen's servant Margaret Hartsyde who was on trial in Edinburgh for stealing the queen's jewels.